Native Youth Community Adaptation Leadership Congress

 Indian Youth Service Corps

-The intent of the Indian Youth Service Corps (IYSC) Program is to expand opportunities for Tribes to participate in Public Land Corps activities and to provide a direct benefit to members of federally recognized Indian Tribes or Alaska Native corporations.
-It is organized by the Bureau of Land Management, Bureau of Indian Affairs, and other partners.
+The Indian Youth Service Corps (IYSC) Program aims to expand opportunities for Tribes to participate in Public Land Corps activities and to provide a direct benefit to members of federally-recognized Indian Tribes or Alaska Native corporations.
+It is organized by the Departments of the Interior, Agriculture and Commerce, and is facilitated through the BIA, Bureau of Land Management, Bureau of Reclamation, National Park Service and U.S. Fish and Wildlife Service.
 The IYSC Program will provide meaningful educational, non-Federal employment, and training opportunities to youth and young adults aged 16-30, inclusive of veterans aged 35 or younger in a natural or cultural resource setting, through conservation projects on eligible service land - public lands and Indian lands.

 If you are a Tribe looking to partner on a project or if you are a prospective intern seeking to apply, contact BLM National Youth Programs Lead, Michael Brown, at m55brown@blm.gov.
-To learn more, read the 2022 program launch press release. and 2023 initial awards press release.
+To learn more, read the 2022 program launch press release and 2024 program funding press release.

 American Climate Corps